Eschatology for the Layman

 For more on The Millennium see:

-The Catholic and Orthodox Churches consider chiliasm to be a heresy.
+Some Catholic and Orthodox Churches consider chiliasm to be a heresy.
 See: The Error of Chiliasm by Fr.
-Michael Pomazansky
+Michael Pomazansky.
+The Catholic and Orthodox Churches historically rejected a literal earthly millennium (chiliasm) as taught by some early Christians, favoring a spiritual interpretation.

 The End of the World by John Martin